danelahman/haskell-coop/README.md

-# A library for programming with comodels in Haskell
+# A library for comodel-oriented programming in Haskell